FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 18th February at 5pm.md

 partnerships and cultural exchanges.
 Both will work together to examine issues of

-common interest and to look for areas of future cooperation.--- **4**
+common interest and to look for areas of future cooperation.
+---
+**4**

 Now, therefore, be it proclaimed that Limerick, Ireland, and Savannah, Georgia,